Fasting and Prayer

 · Anoint.
 Put oil on your head.
 In contrast Daniel refrained from anointing himself when he fasted (Dan 10:3).

 · Wash.
 Don't smear gunk on your face to symbolize suffering.
 Maintain hygiene.
-The commands to anoint and wash oneself puts the focus on "afflicting one's soul" as the standard of the Torah regulation (Lev 16:29; 23:27).
+The commands to anoint and wash oneself puts the focus on "afflicting one's soul" rather than the body as the standard of the Torah regulation (Lev 16:29; 23:27).

 · Avoid notice.
 Do not draw attention to your fasting.
 The disciple's practice is to be secret, between him and his Master.